BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 [Back to the top](#table-of-contents)

-Finished looking for a mobile wallet?
-Check out the [desktop](/desktop) options available.
+Finished looking for a desktop wallet?
+Check out the [hardware wallet](/hardware) options.